OldBoyCoder/ePerPartsListGenerator/README.md

 This code assumes that the data from the ePer system has been extracted and stored in a SQL Server database.

+## Database information

+The ePer system uses an MS-Access database to hold information about the parts drawings.
+For the sake of my sanity I moved this to a SQL Server DB.
+The SQL queries are all centralised in one file so can easily be changed to use a different DBMS if required.

 ## Hierarchy of a drawing

 Consider drawing 55523/02 for the Nuovo Ducato (2J).
 This drawing has one variant but 3 revisions